 Diversity can be promoted by the college in multiple ways.
 For one, institutions should be making an effort to hire a diverse faculty to nurture students.
 But the school should also be doing the best they can to encourage meaningful connections between people from differing backgrounds.
 This prevents students and faculty from becoming isolated and encourages positive connections.

-Start now by Learning About Diversity at Adrian, and how it Compares to Other Schools in the Country
+Learn About Diversity at Adrian, and how it is Similar to Other Schools in the United States.

-Adrian College is thought to be above average in overall diversity, and is ranked #889 nationwide.
+Considered above average in terms of overall diversity, Adrian College is ranked #889 nationwide.

 Ethnic Diversity is Average